MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ### Link Port Shell Trimming

 If you are adding a link port, and you aren't using an SGB2 shell, you will need to do a cut on every shell to accomodate the link port. <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/linkport_cut_guide.stl">I've created a 3D model you can 3D print in order to help line up the cut you need to make</a>; it is also linked at the top of this repository.
 The print sits on top of the shell and has a cutout where you can start your cut for the link port.
 Note that this is **only** a starting point.
-You will need to shave back the shell more to get it to fit.
-I recommend using a file set to shave away the shell; <a href="https://www.amazon.com/gp/product/B07R3R9461">I bought this one.</a> Cut the area highlighted in yellow below.
+You will need to shave back the shell more to get it to fit - go slowly, be patient, or you will get ugly cuts.
+Cut the area highlighted in yellow below.

 ![image](https://github.com/user-attachments/assets/74827517-6f96-4f3c-b2c1-e7a16ec5996b)